-When my children acted out, which was always worse around holidays, traumaversaries, starting or ending school..., when I wasn't so frustrated at them I could scream, I pulled them in.
+When my children acted out, which was always worse around Holidays, Starting or Ending School, Birthdays, and Other Traumaversaries,..., when I wasn't so frustrated at them I could scream, I pulled them in.
 I reminded myself that they were terrified.
 This was life or death to them, and they couldn't really handle change or added stress (this has gotten better as they healed).
 Even my bio kids reacted this way, just not to this extreme.

-I also tried to remind myself that they were SCARED and punishment for something that was out of their control was not just mean, it was pointless.
+I also tried to remind myself that they were SCARED and punishment for something that was out of their control (Chap.
+2 Discipline vs. Behavior Problems), was not just mean, it was pointless.
 What they needed was to feel safe and loved.
 That meant I couldn’t take away all fun stuff (even though I wanted to!!!)

-We went back to line of sight supervision, time ins instead of time outs, removed as many overwhelming events as possible (not just avoiding throngs of hyper children in places like sporting events and the park, but also the grocery store and Sunday School).
-Yes, there were things I could do nothing about (school/ daycare), but I could talk to the teachers and minimize as much stress as possible.
+We went back to line-of-sight supervision, time-ins instead of timeouts, removed as many overwhelming events as possible (not just avoiding throngs of hyper children in places like sporting events and the park, but also the grocery store and Sunday School).
+Yes, there were things I could do little about (school/ daycare), but I could talk to the teachers and minimize as much stress as possible.